FREE PRE-SCREENING

 How Long Does A Session Take?

-How Is The Ketamine Therapy Administered in Kentucky?
+How Is The Ketamine Therapy Administered In Kentucky?

 Ketamine infusion therapy is administered via a needle and IV bag.
 Your doctor closely monitors your infusion and makes a report of it so that they can monitor the progress and side effects of the ketamine infusion.